hutli/empire-map/README.md

 ## GeoJSON

-The GeoJSON files included in the `data` dir has not yet been populated with data from the Empire LARP Wiki.
-I could probably include GeoJSON files already populated in this repo, but since the Empire LARP Wiki is constantly updated, it is always a good idea to regularly repopulate these files.
+The GeoJSON files included in the `data`-dir have not yet been populated with the Empire LARP Wiki data.
+I could probably include GeoJSON files already populated in this repo.
+Still, since the Empire LARP Wiki is constantly updated, it is always a good idea to regularly repopulate these files.
 To do so:

 ```bash
 pip install -r requirements.txt